codewith-luke/moneyhub/README.md

 1. Understand end to end.
 I focused more on understanding all the different parts before I did code.
 So making sure I understood how to connect to moneyhub and what we needed from there.
+   I wanted to collect all the pieces to pull off the moneyhub integration and have everything to get there.
-2. Get a basic auth, before I made the UI look good.
+3. Get a basic auth, before I made the UI look good.
-3. Get lambdas outlined and connection functionality working.
+4. Get lambdas outlined and connection functionality working.
-4. Store logic into the DB
+5. Store logic into the DB
-5. Deploy
+6. Deploy

 ## What would I have done different?

 - Biggest slow down was definitely the lambdas.
 That was my technical decision though as I felt I wanted to try and keep in line with the Strabo stack.
-I think if I was to do it again I would have just booted up a node server and made progress.
+I should of focused more on just mocking out the moneyhub side of things and implementing my poc work after I had understood their integration and gathered all the pieces.

 - Although I had my priority list I think I could have maybe just creating a skeleton UI.
 The auth was done and worked.
-  However definitely
-  could have been better and I could have shown off more of my skills in that area.
+  However definitely could have been better and I could have shown off more of my skills in that area.

 - I just left keys in the code, in reality this would be in a .env or a secure key store